Imaad00/Medical-Chatbot/README.md

 3. **Vector Store** → Embeddings are indexed in FAISS for efficient retrieval.
 4. **Retrieval + LLM** → Relevant chunks are retrieved and passed to the Mistral LLM.
 5. **Conversational Interface** → Streamlit provides a user-friendly chat interface.

+## 💬 Demo Conversation

+Here’s an example of how **MediBot** works after indexing the medical encyclopedia:

+**User:**
+👉 *How to cure cancer?*

+**MediBot:**
+Chemotherapy can cure many cancers, often used in combination with surgery.
+It is also used along with surgical removal of tumors, such as in the case of **choriocarcinomas**.

+📖 **Source Docs:**
+- *The Gale Encyclopedia of Medicine, 2nd Edition*, p.
+27 – *Cancer therapy, definitive*
+- *The Gale Encyclopedia of Medicine, 2nd Edition*, p.
+131 – *Chemotherapy*
+- *The Gale Encyclopedia of Medicine, 2nd Edition*, p.
+187 – *Choriocarcinoma treatment*

+---

+✨ This demo shows how the chatbot retrieves relevant knowledge from the encyclopedia, summarizes it, and cites the original sources for transparency.